 - Unauthorized guests are typically not allowed pool access.

-- If anything the room or at the hotel is damaged, there will likely be a fee.
+- If anything in the room or at the hotel is damaged, there will likely be a fee.
 Comfort Inn said there is a $250 charge for damages.
 Other hotels chains said fees vary depending on how much damage is done and what exactly was broken.

 - Smoking in a non-smoking hotel or hotel room will also result in a fee.
 Both Hampton Inn and La Quinta said there is a $250 cleaning fee.
 Other hotel chains’ smoking fee varies.